TekWizely/bash-tpl/README.md

 See [Adding `bash-tpl` into your project](#adding-bash-tpl-into-your-project) for more information.

-##### Generates Reusable Scripts

-Although its easy to bring the main Bash-TPL script along in your projects, you may not need to in all cases.

-The output of Bash-TPL is a reusable shell script that is then used to generate your final text document.

-If desired, you could just bring/ship the intermediate script, with no further need for Bash-TPL until you need to make changes to your original template.

 ##### Smart Indentation Correction

-Bash-TPL encourages you to use extra indentation to write clean, well-formatted templates, and smartly removes the indentations from the generated template scripts.
+Creating readable, maintainable templates often requires adding extra whitespace (i.e. indenting lines within a `for` loop) in order to help distinguish your template tags from your textual content.

-This results in both templates that are easily readable and maintainable, and generated text files that look as good as if they were written by hand.
+Bash-TPL detects ands removes these extra indentations, resulting in generated text files that look as good as if they were written by hand !

 *NOTE: Consistent Formatting*

-The key to success with Bash-TPL's indentation fix-up logic is _Consistent Formatting_ - using consistent indentation throughout your template will yield best results.
+The key to success with Bash-TPL's indentation fix-up logic is _Consistent Formatting_ - using consistent indentation throughout your templates will yield best results.

+##### Generates Reusable Shell Scripts

+The output of Bash-TPL is a reusable shell script that is then used to generate your final text document(s).

+If desired, you could just bring/ship the intermediate script, with no further need for Bash-TPL until you need to make changes to your original template.

-##### Non-Bash-Specific
+##### Shell Agnostic

 The shell scripts that Bash-TPL generates are not intended to be Bash-specific.